How to build a quote calculator for lead gen using Gravity Forms (step by step tutorial)

 Okay, let’s take a look at our View on the front end.

-Pretty neat, right?
-Now our sales team can see new leads without having to log in to the backend of our site.
+This system allows our sales team to see new leads without having to log in to the backend of our site.
 They can also track their statuses and update information as required.